How to write a design brief

 • project budget

-You may also want to think about which metrics you’d like to measure to gauge the success of your design project at this point, too, and you can consider including research, images, or mood boards as points of reference.
+You may also want to think about which metrics you’d like to measure to gauge the success of your design project at this point, too, and you can consider including research, images, or mood boards as points of reference for your design concepts.

 2. Project objectives

 The next thing to include in your brief is the project objectives.
-Project objectives help to understand what results you are looking for.
+Project objectives help to understand what results you are looking for and clarify the wider purpose of the project in the context of your business’s overall performance.

 For example: